 You can also add about a teaspoon of grated lemon zest to this mixture to bring out extra citrus flavor.
 I prefer not to.

-If you have a lot of form on the top of the mixture, scoop them out with a spoon and discard.
+If you have a lot of foam on the top of the mixture, scoop them out with a spoon and discard.

-This mixture can be refrigerate for up to a week
+This mixture can be refrigerated for up to a week

 Make sure the oven is preheated and ready before you fill the cases.
 Do not let the mixture sit in the tart shells for too long as they might get soggy.